vaclav2016/xmppredis/README.md

 # XMPP to REDIS bridge

-Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's.
+Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's (or channel?).

 NOTE: This project is not tested for production.